moseschmiedel/bachelor-thesis/text/thesis.typ

 where the context does not say otherwise, the localization system that was implemented for this thesis.

 == System Overview
 The localization system implemented for this thesis consists of multiple components.
-Some of them have physical other have only logical boundaries.
+Some of them have physical, others have only logical boundaries.
 The following graphic illustrates the localization system as a whole and gives a quick overview.

 #figure(